Jayden Lawson

 igourmet logo with elk meat at the background

-What is more, they do not source their elk directly from a ranch.
+Moreover, they do not source their elk directly from a ranch.
 Instead, IGourmet gets its elk meat from Blackwing Meats.

-And the only cut they individually offer is ground elk to prepare venison burgers with.
+And the only cut they offer is ground elk to prepare venison burgers with.
 However, you can also get elk sirloin as part of a variety pack with buffalo meat and Piedmontese beef steaks.

 8. Pearson Ranch